-People were being warned back then about the loss of beachfront properties which could have occured within a lifetime e.g. fifty years.
+People were being warned back then about the loss of beachfront properties which could have occurred within a lifetime e.g. fifty years.
 The beachfront homes are still standing today.
-However with natural processes, the Collaroy area will eventually subcumb to the sea.
+However, with natural processes, the Collaroy area will eventually succumb to the sea.

 Is it worth spending a fortune on beachfront property?
 Some are prepared to fork out the money, but they do so knowing that the next storm could see their home washed out to sea.